Nyabêla: Mapo War

-It is estimated that in 1879 the Mapog tribe consisted of about 10,000 souls.
-Below, there were probably no more than 2,000 resilient men.
-They adopted the Sotho custom of living in larger towns or cities.
-Huts are built of wood and masonry clay and covered with thatched roofs.
-Stone walls were erected around each hut.
-Most of the statues were erected on the slopes of hills, in the immediate vicinity of cliffs and caves.
-The statues were fenced off by stone walls and usually had a few shooting holes.
-When danger threatened, the inhabitants sometimes left the statues and took refuge in the caves.
-The caves were also used to store food and serve as cattle and goat pens.
-Nyabêla's capital, Erholweni, is now also known as the Mapochs Caves.
-The turn-off to it is about five kilometers beyond Roossenekal on the Lydenburg Road.
-About eight kilometers north of the capital was Makwani state.
-Between the two were Vaalstat, Perskestat, Galgstat and Lemoenstat.
-Platstat was east of Hoofstat and Vlugkraal south of it.
-The total area of this heartland was about 80 square kilometers.

-The first battle of the war took place on November 7 when the Mapoggers scraped 96 of the Boers' oxen.On November 8, Joubert sent a message to Nyabêla to get his wounded out of the field.
+The first battle of the war took place on November 7 when the Mapoggers scraped 96 of the Boers' oxen.
+On November 8, Joubert sent a message to Nyabêla to get his wounded out of the field.
 Nyabêla replied that he was fighting and would take care of those who were with him, but those who died in the field could only watch the vultures.

 On Sunday, November 19, Nyabêla sends three of his followers, Kleinbooi, Jonas, and Esau, to the Commandant-General to inform him that Nyabêla no longer wanted to fight and that he wanted peace.
 They bring a white ox.
-"The ox is his mouth to come and talk to the General ", informs that messenger Joubert.
+"The ox is his mouth to come and talk to the General," informs that messenger Joubert.
 Nyabêla requests the general to send Klaas and another white man to hear Nyabêla's opinion.
 Nyabêla herself is too scared to come to the general.
 Joubert told the messengers that he was not prepared to negotiate with subordinates.
 If Nyabêla wanted to negotiate, he and his general had to come out and talk to the general in person.
 The messengers would have told the general that Nyabêla was afraid that Joubert would lock him up, as with Sekhukhune and Cetswayo happened.
 Joubert's first purpose was to take Vlugkraal.
 Joubert himself led the attack on Vlugkraal.
 The target was first softened with three cannons and the civilians stormed.
 They advanced into the stat, but were then driven back by heavy gunfire.
-[24] Thereafter, the commandos preferred to build five stone forts around the stat and throw dynamite into the caves.
+Thereafter, the commandos preferred to build five stone forts around the stat and throw dynamite into the caves.
 Far north of the Mapoggers' heartland, one of the commandos attacked Mampoerskop on 5 December, but Mampuru escaped and fled to Makwanistat.